 Winter sports keep everyone active and entertained - skating, skiing, snowboarding, and more are available in nearby ski slopes as well as across northern New England.

-February often brings a mixture of bright and sunny almost-warm days, and cold snowy periods - plus everything in between.
+February in Boston often brings a mixture of bright and sunny almost-warm days, and cold snowy periods - plus everything in between.
 It's a wonderful time of the year to walk around with a camera and photograph all your favorite spots without tree leaves hiding them.

 Remember, take the T - or take a designated driver.

 10. Declare Your Love . . .
 Celebrate Valentine's Day with a Show, Dinner, & Hotel

 Go for dinner and a show in Boston's lively Theatre District, and spend the night or weekend in one of the Boston hotels offering Valentine's Day packages, and enjoy special amenities such as a bottle of champagne, chocolate covered strawberries, or perhaps a wood-burning fireplace in your room.

 Dream about Spring . . .
 Visit the New England Boat Show

 The New England Boat Show, held during the last week of the month at the Boston Convention and Exposition Center in the South Boston Waterfront, is the biggest boating event in the Northeast.
 With boats up to 50' long on display and over 40,000 visitors, you'll find plenty of excitement.